silverfs/wikijs-datadump/manuals/cs5-internship/google-chronicle.md

 In short: The *Forwarder*

 ## Intelligent Data Fusion
 Chronicle is able to map logs into a common model that enriches them automatically and categorizes them into timelines.
-This helps in displaying the entire span of an attack, which makes investigation efforts much more easy and effective.
+This helps in displaying the entire span of an attack, which makes investigation efforts more easy and effective.